fmalazemi/CS201-data-structures/Fall2021/Syllabus.md

 # Welcome to the CS201 Data Structures and Algorithms

 ## CS201 Objective
-Introduction to basic analysis and data-structure techniques for efficiently representing infor-mation in a computing system along with their use in fundamental algorithms.
+Introduction to basic analysis and data structure techniques for efficiently representing information in a computing system along with their use in fundamental algorithms.

 ## Prerequisites:
 *CS-111* and *CS-142